tenstorrent-metal/tt-metal/CONTRIBUTING.md

   - In the case of the model performance test pipeline, there are codeowners for such tests.
 However, it is the collective responsibility of all developers to ensure that we do not regress this pipeline.
+- The following situations are considered showstoppers where we will freeze main and will not unfreeze until the issue is resolveD:
+  - A test non-deterministically hangs in any pipeline.
+  - A model regresses in any of kind of performance by more than 5%.

 ### Documentation